Pratik-Doshi-99/mini-gpt/README.md

 # Training a Transformer from Scratch
 A project to pre-train a GPT-like language model from scratch.
 Code was referred from Andrej Karpathy's lecture on building GPT from scratch.
+Modifications to the original architecture like Fast Attention have been omitted to keep the project reflective of the first principles that govern this beautiful architecture.
+The original repo by Andrej Kaprpathy has those modifications.
+For more serious, production-level applications it makes sense to adopt those time-tested modifications.

 **Original Project Link**: https://github.com/karpathy/ng-video-lecture